 SingPost has always utilised both face-to-face and virtual means for such engagements.
-With the onset of safe distancing measures and travel restrictions during the COVID-19 pandemic, Management has shifted towards virtual platforms to maintain active engagement with the investment community.
+With safe management measures and travel restrictions in place during the year, Management shifted towards virtual platforms to maintain active engagement with the investment community.

-In FY2020/2021, Management and IR engaged over 100 investors through face-to-face meetings, video and audio conferences, and virtual briefings or webcasts.
-While Management would typically conduct around four overseas non-deal roadshows on top of local meetings and conferences, these meetings were conducted virtually due to travel restrictions.
+In FY2021/2022, Management and IR engaged over 100 investors through face-to-face meetings, video and audio conferences, and virtual briefings or webcasts.
+While Management would typically conduct overseas non-deal roadshows on top of local meetings and conferences, these were held off due to travel restrictions.

-Over the course of the year, SingPost participated in five virtual investor conferences.
-This included events co-organised by the SGX and investment banks, such as the SGX-CLSA Singapore Corporate Virtual Access Day in November 2020.
+Over the course of the year, SingPost participated in 3 virtual investor conferences.
+This included events co-organised by the SGX and investment banks, such as the SGX-Credit Suisse Singapore Corporate Virtual Access Day in June 2021.